 Peruse the session types below for an explanation on the program.

-These sessions are reviews of the most important developments in the field covered by the title of the session.
-They are developed by the WPA Scientific sections.
+Each of the State of the Art symposia presents a review of current knowledge and the most important developments in the field covered by the title of the session.
+They are developed by the WPA Scientific sections and are presented by three speakers one of whom will chair the session.

 These are sessions which use different innovative methods to address a theme.
 They are developed in collaboration with early career psychiatrists.
 The sessions last one hour and on this occasion include: